 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 3:47 am and the next low tide at 3:49 pm.
-The first high tide was at 10:02 am and the next high tide will be at 10:22 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 2:33 am and the next low tide will be at 2:34 pm.
+The first high tide will be at 8:57 am and the next high tide at 9:00 pm.

-The lunar phase is a Waning Gibbous.
-Today we had 13 hours and 29 minutes of sun.
-The solar transit was at 12:49 pm and the length of time the moon will be visible will be 9 hours and 8 minutes.
+The lunar phase is a Waxing Crescent.
+Today we will have 14 hours and 27 minutes of sun.
+The solar transit will be at 12:57 pm and the length of time the moon will be visible will be 13 hours and 26 minutes.

-The solunar fishing calendar in Shinnecock Inlet (ocean) tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Shinnecock Inlet (ocean) tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Shinnecock Inlet (ocean).
 The times are generated in local time in New York and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: